Things We Found When the Water Went Down: Development history

 Swanson is a transformative justice activist and works with victims of abuse.
 Things We Found When the Water Went Down was developed out of her experience, exploring themes of grief, abuse, and trauma.
 Describing the novel's genesis, Swanson said that:

 Publication history

-Things We Found When the Water Went Down was published on December 6, 2022 by Catapult.
+Things We Found When the Water Went Down was published on December 6, 2022, by Catapult.

 Reception

-Things We Found When the Water Went Down received positive reviews from book critics.
 Foreword Reviews praised Swanson's prose and the unique format of the book, which combined journal entries, police interview transcripts, and artwork.
 Dana Dunham, writing in The Chicago Review of Books, said that Swanson was able to combine realistic writing with "a profound metaphorical exploration of trauma."
 Publishers Weekly praised the novel for containing compelling characters and noted the undertones of horror throughout the book.
 Kirkus Reviews praised Swanson's handling of the form shifts throughout the book and positively compared Swanson's writing to the visual art of Joseph Cornell.
 Booklist's Kathy Sexton was slightly more critical, writing that "the mash of genres doesn't always make for suspenseful reading" but recommended the novel for fans of experimental fiction.